Fredi100/TGM-HIT/README.md

 # TGM-HIT
-My personal repository from my time as a student at the TGM.
+Personal repository from my time as an IT student at [TGM](https://www.tgm.ac.at/).

 ## AM - Angewandte Mathematik (Applied Mathematics)
 ## SEW - Softwareentwicklung (Software Development)